 As a food lover, I have always been fascinated by the various types of cheeses available all around the world.
 It is almost unbelievable how different products can be made from milk – from creamy soft cheeses to strong blue mold cheeses.
-France is one of the countries where the selection of local cheeses is truly very wide.
+France is one of the countries where the selection of local cheeses is truly very wide, cheeses are an integral part of French cuisine.

 Sheep cheese Pérail